RiffleSystems/riffle-website/src/pages/essays/prelude.md

 </p>

 In a traditional desktop app, state is usually split between app's main memory and various external stores, like filesystems and embedded databases.
+Notably, shifting between these tends to be a heavy operation, rather than a core part of the app's business logic.
 In a web app, the situation is even worse: the app developer has to thread the state through from the backend database to the frontend and back.
 Web apps have many redundant data representations spanning across the backend and frontend: for example, a "simple" app might use a relational database queried via SQL, an ORM on a backend server, a REST API used via HTTP requests, and objects in a rich client-side application, further manipulated in Javascript.

 ![](/assets/blog/prelude/layers.png)

 While each layer may be justifiable in isolation, the need to work across all these layers results in tremendous complexity.
 Adding a new feature to an app often requires writing code in many languages at many layers.
 Understanding the behavior of an entire system requires tracking down code and data dependencies across process and network boundaries.
 To reason about performance, developers must carefully design caching and indexing strategies at every level of the stack.
 Even advanced developers invest enormous effort to create performant, reliable apps.

 <p>
 We think a promising approach to simplifying this stack is a <a href="https://www.inkandswitch.com/local-first/">local-first</a> architecture where all data is stored locally on the client, available to be freely read and modified at any time.